StudyFinder

 Research at the CSC

-There are many research opportunities at the M Health Fairview Clinics and Surgery Center, which houses a wide range of specialists all in one, easy to access location on the U of M campus.
+The M Health Fairview Clinics and Surgery Center houses a wide range of specialists all in one easy-to-access location on the U of M campus.
+Find studies taking place in this unique space where clinical care and research connect.

 Research participants have rights